Hotline Phone Numbers

 Young people who are too old for foster care, yet too young to apply for social services are often forced into homelessness.
 Homeless youths can face devastating short and long-term consequences.

 - Nearly 43% of homeless young men and 39% of homeless young women say they were assaulted with a weapon while living on the streets.

-- Homeless youth suffer significant mental health problems that include depression, anxiety disorders, post-traumatic stress disorder, substance abuse, and suicidal thoughts.
+- Homeless youth suffer significant mental health problems including: depression, substance abuse, suicidal thoughts, anxiety, and post-traumatic stress disorders.